projectcontour/contour/changelogs/unreleased/4165-youngnick-minor.md

 They may:
 - have the `tls.crt` key contain a certificate chain, as long as the first certificate in the chain is the server certificate.
-- add a `ca.crt` key that contains a certificate chain.
+- add a `ca.crt` key that contains a Certificate Authority (CA) certificate or certificates.

 Certificates in the certificate chain that are not server certificates do not need to have a CN or SAN.